vanus-labs/docs/content/user-guides/connector-guides/source/grafana/setup.md

 To obtain all Grafana events using Vanus Cloud, follow these steps:

-1. Log in to your [Vanus Dashboard](https://cloud.vanus.ai/dashboard).
-2. Click on the **create connection** button under connections.

 ### Create a Connection

 1. Write a name for your connection.